top of page

 Subject to confirmation of the Board of Directors, the President shall appoint all

 committee chairpersons.
-Committee appointees shall serve at the will and pleasure of
+Committee appointees shall serve at the will and pleasure of the President in consultation with the Advisor.

-b.
-It shall be the function of the special committees to make investigations, conduct
+2. It shall be the function of the special committees to make investigations, conduct

 hearings, make recommendations to the Board of Directors and carry on such